dzchoi/diff-in-ML/README.md

-# diff-in-ML
+# `diff` in ML
-An implementation of `diff` in ML using the Longest Common Subsequence algorithm
+An implementation of character-oriented `diff` utility in ML using the Longest Common Subsequence algorithm

-- This program compares two strings and returns its result of the comparison
+- This program compares two strings and returns as the result the smallest set of deletions, insertions, and modifications to create a string from the other.

 - The result of a comparison is actually a list of hunks (in the form of pairs of `int`s), which can be one of:
-  `(0, n)` denoting n characters added (in the right only)
+  `(0, n)` denoting n characters added (to the right)
-  `(m, 0)` denoting m characters deleted (in the left only)
+  `(m, 0)` denoting m characters deleted (from the left)
   `(m, n)` denoting m characters are changed into n characters
   `(-1, n)` denoting the same n characters